robin1116/dcim_report_ui/replit.md

 ## Overview

 This is a web-based DCIM (Data Center Infrastructure Management) admin system called "simpleEye" that provides a modern, responsive interface for managing data center infrastructure.
-The application is currently set up as a frontend-focused Express.js application with mock API endpoints, designed to eventually integrate with a Spring Boot backend.
+The application features a dual server setup with Flask/Gunicorn for Replit deployment and Express.js for development, designed to eventually integrate with a Spring Boot backend.

+**Recent Update (2025-07-25)**: Redesigned entire theme to match main DCIM dashboard aesthetics with dark background, purple/blue neon effects, glassmorphism, and futuristic styling.

 ## User Preferences